hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 represented as structs.
 In the case of Location, it is considered common enough to be promoted to a first-class data type.
 How and when other structs are promoted to a first-class data type remains to be determined.

+Schemas are currently have no version stored in state.
+Given that the schemas are only created and updated in an additive fashion, a new version of a schema is equivalent to creating a new schema with a new name.
+For example, `my_schema-1.0` could be replaced by `my_schema-1.1`.
+This does not answer the question of how structs verified by differnt schema versions are migrated, nor whether or not this is a strong enough pattern for versioning.